Representation in the Media – A Panel Event

 “As children, we observe the world around us in order to make meaning of our own lives, identities, and experiences.
 When we see people we can relate to and look up to, it helps us create a sense of self.” – Sheena Brevig

 Why does disability representation in the media matter?
 It’s a concept that you may not have considered as a parent or caregiver raising a child with disability or developmental delay.
 Disability representation in all forms of media can lead to more inclusion and influence the way people with disability, including our children, see themselves.

-Join our panel, all with lived experience, as they will discuss.
+Hear from our panel, all with lived experience, as they discussed:

 - Why does representation matter?

 - How it can teach children about inclusion and acceptance and its impact on their sense of self.

 - The role parents play in teaching their children about diversity